The Flannery O'Connor Award

 More than fifty short-story collections have appeared in the Flannery O'Connor Award series, which was established to encourage gifted emerging writers by bringing their work to a national readership.
 The first prize-winning book was published in 1983; the award has since become an important proving ground for writers and a showcase for the talent and promise that have brought about a resurgence in the short story as a genre.
 Winners are selected through an annual competition that attracts as many as three hundred manuscripts.

 Dates for submission: Manuscripts may be submitted between 9:00 a.m. on April 1 and 5:00 p.m. on May 31.
-Winners will be announced by late summer.
+Beginning in 2016 the Flannery O’Connor Award for Short Fiction contest will only have one winner per competition cycle.
+The winner will be announced by late summer.

 Tech support for using the submissions manager is available at 1-406-480-6274.
 The $30 entry fee can be paid online via credit card or PayPal.

 Selection process: Each of the four contest judges reads approximately one-fourth of the manuscripts submitted to the competition, with a fifth judge available if needed based on the total number of submissions.
-Judges select seven to ten finalists each; the pool of finalist manuscripts is read by series editor Nancy Zafris, who makes the final selection of two winning manuscripts.
-Authors of winning manuscripts receive a cash award of $1,000, and their collections are subsequently published by the University of Georgia Press under a standard book contract.
-Winners have ten days to accept the award and ten days to sign the contract once it is received.
+Judges select seven to ten finalists each; the pool of finalist manuscripts is read by series editor Lee K. Abbott, who makes the final selection of one winning manuscript.
+The author of the winning manuscript receives a cash award of $1,000, and the collection is subsequently published by the University of Georgia Press under a standard book contract.
+The winner has ten days to accept the award and ten days to sign the contract once it’s received.